9th8/up-to-date-real-world-haskell/19-error-handling.md

 [50,25,*** Exception: divide by zero
 ```

-Isn\'t that interesting? `ghci` started displaying the output, then
+Isn't that interesting? `ghci` started displaying the output, then
 stopped with an exception when it got to the zero.
-That\'s lazy
+That's lazy
 evaluation at work---it calculated results as needed.

 As we will see later in this chapter, in the absence of an explicit
 exception handler, this exception will crash the program.
-That\'s
+That's
-obviously not desirable, so let\'s consider better ways we could
+obviously not desirable, so let's consider better ways we could
 indicate an error in this pure function.

 ### Use of `Maybe`